 TOTAL MAXIMUM DAILY LOADS (TMDLs)

 DEP monitors the quality of waterbodies across the state by assessing their condition against the applicable water quality standards.
 For impaired waters, DEP may adopt a TMDL.
 Establishing TMDLs is an important part of protecting Florida’s waters because they are site-specific water quality restoration goals.
 This is a scientific determination of the maximum amount of a given pollutant that a surface water can assimilate while still meeting necessary water quality standards that protect human health and ecosystems.

 ALTERNATIVE RESTORATION PLANS

 DEP encourages and supports local stakeholders as they develop timely plans to restore waters that do not meet state water quality standards.
 This can be done through alternative restoration plans.
 Early implementation of restoration activities is often more cost effective and efficient.
 This is achieved by focusing local and state resources directly on measures that will improve water quality.
-For more information, or for stakeholders interested in pursuing this path to achieving clean water for Florida, please visit DEP’s Alternative Restoration Plans.

 OUTSTANDING FLORIDA SPRINGS